 Importing to Northern Cyprus also incurs tariffs.
 Due to the pandemic, the Turkish Government increased tariffs to 50% on 4,000 products, with many yet to be reduced again.
 On average, duties and VAT are payable on most goods and range from 1% to 18% for some processed products.

-For more guidance on these rates, no matter which side of the island you are importing into, speak to your customs agent or freight forwarder for the best and most up to date advice on Cyprus.
+For more guidance on these rates, no matter which side of the island you are importing into, speak to your customs agent or freight forwarder for the best and most up to date advice on freight to Cyprus.

 Cyprus transit is subject to change due to location, environmental, and customs factors.
 We work hard to consistently provide delivery times of 22-24 days for groupage.
 Speak to our team if you need faster delivery.